What Rotary does, both locally and worldwide

-If you would like to know more about us and the work we do, with or without the view to possible membership, please select the 'Contact Form' and select the "Club Secretary" from the contact list in the 'Subject' drop down menu box.
+If you would like to know more about us and the work we do, with or without the view to possible membership, please select the 'Contact Form' and select the "Membership Contact" from the contact list in the 'Subject' drop down menu box.

 Below is a transcript of what Bill Gates said about Rotary when he spoke about the work that remained to rid the world of Polio in his 2013 Richard Dimbleby Lecture.

 END POLIO NOW